layday/instawow/README.rst

     WAC_ACCOUNT=<your account name> instawow update

-You may then choose to bypass the companion add-on when updating simply by ommitting the env var.
+You may then choose to bypass the companion add-on when updating simply by omitting the env var.

 Metadata sourcing
 -----------------